TIBCOSoftware/snappydata/docs/best_practices/optimizing_query_latency.md

 <a id="dimension"></a>
 **Criteria for Column Partitioning**</br>
 SnappyData partition is mainly for distributed and collocated joins.
-It is recommended to use a relevant dimension for partitioning so that all partitions are active and the query are executed concurrently.</br>
+It is recommended to use a relevant dimension for partitioning so that all partitions are active and the query is executed concurrently.</br>
 If only a single partition is active and is used largely by queries (especially concurrent queries) it means a significant bottleneck where only a single partition is active all the time, while others are idle.
 This serializes execution into a single thread handling that partition.
 Therefore, it is not recommended to use DATE/TIMESTAMP as partitioning.

 <a id="redundancy"></a>